Jinhong19/APower/README.md

 ## To Do

-Need to work with authentication, and connect with apigateway.
+Need to connect with apigateway, and have many-to-many relationship to community.